 We are delighted to integrate the 'information films' into Vision to support patients with diabetes in Wales.
 We understand that the NHS is under an enormous amount of pressure and diabetes is on the rise.
 If we can help the NHS by providing technology that allows integration between primary and other specialist care, it can help improve the awareness of avoidable diseases.

 Social prescribing to me means changing my behaviour.
-It means educating myself about what is available to me, that could help me make a positive changes to my lifestyle without the need for medication.
+It means educating myself about what is available to me, that could help me make a positive change to my lifestyle without the need for medication.
 This could be 'socially', for example walking groups, cooking classes or being able to access relevant educational information to help me improve my health and well-being.

 The pressure on primary care is increasing.
 Fewer GPs must deal with growing patient demand and expectations.
 However, the good news is we are lucky to live in an 'information age', with the right access to the proper education and information, we can take control of our health and help others to do the same.